skaliaksei/Info/cv.md

 ## Experience

-There is some experience in web development (not commercial, but really worked some years. as part of a graduation project at the university).
+Experience: There is some experience in web development (not commercial, but really worked some years. as part of a graduation project at the university).
 It was information site of the technical laboratory BNTU.
 Used clean HTML/CSS and some JS code.
 For a graphic part used 3ds max, Adobe packages and secondary elements for assembly.
-Sadly, I don't have any code from that project on it today.
+Unfortunately, I don't have any code from that project on it today.

 ## Education